Seattle’s Ken Jennings, about to guest host ‘Jeopardy!,’ gets embroiled in Twitter storm over ‘Bean Dad’

 Those not plugged into the pop culture milieu might wonder, “Who cares?”
 Well, the simple answer is a lot of people.
 “Jeopardy!,” a syndicated daytime program that airs in the 7:30 p.m. time slot on KOMO, can draw as many as 10 million or more viewers nationwide per episode.
 It’s also available on multiple streaming services and has been copied around the world.
 It’s the gold standard for reliability.

 The audience is smart, dedicated and fairly affluent with a higher number of young viewers than generally recognized.
-And in their world, Ken Jennings is a superstar, the Michael Jordan of trivia whose affable presence gets noticed.
+And in their world, Jennings is a superstar, the Michael Jordan of trivia whose affable presence gets noticed.
 In Seattle, says Jessica Rappaport, KOMO’s creative services director, Jennings moves the needle.

 “Over the years, he’s been a great ambassador for the show, as well as for Seattle,” Rappaport said.
 “When he was on ‘The Greatest of All Time’ tournament, it had very strong ratings in our market.
 In fact, they were on par with many of the non-Seattle Seahawks regular-season NFL games, which is a very high number.”